OpenBCI/Ultracortex/Mark_3/README.md

 ### Identify electrode locations

 Before creating your electrode mounts, it's a good idea to think about where you may want to place the electrodes on the Ultracortex FRAME.
 The placement of the electrode may affect how long you make the wire between the electrode and where the OpenBCI is mounted, at the back of the frame.

+The Ultracortex node locations are based on the [10-20 system](https://goo.gl/gSwYw), which is the internationally accepted standard for electrode placement in the context of EEG.

 The images below indicates the default 10-20 electrode locations that the OpenBCI Graphical User Interface expects.
 This application is great for viewing/recording your EEG and can be found in our [OpenBCI_Processing](http://) repo.
 The blue nodes indicate the 8 default 10-20 locations (channels 1-8) of the 32bit Board.
 The red nodes indicate the default 10-20 locations of channels 9-16 when using the OpenBCI 16-channel R&D Kit.